The Business Mileage Allowance for 2016... Here it is!

 I eagerly awaited the news from them, and when I got it - I published it for the world to see!

 For those folks who qualify to use the allowance it was good news last year as the price of gasoline had dropped dramatically and the amount of allowance was raised by a penny and a half.

-So for the year 2016 we can get a lower rate than we had in 2015, for 2016 it is only 54 cents per mile allowance for miles driven for business and qualifying use.
+So for the year 2016 we can get a 54 cent per mile allowance for miles driven for business and qualifying use.

 The advantage last year (2015) is that the money went up dramatically, and the cost of fuel being about 25% - 30% lower gave us a much better tax advantage than the last several years.

 Can I use the mileage allowance?

 There are requirements for you to use the business allowance.